polkascan/py-substrate-metadata-docs/docs/kintsugi-parachain/democracy.md

 ```
 ---------
 ### PublicProps
  The public proposals.
 Unsorted.
-The second item is the proposal&#x27;s hash.
+The second item is the proposal.

 #### Python
 ```python